21st-centuryman/.dotfiles/README.md

 \- Bruh

 ## ⇁ Note
 DO NOT use my bootstrap script.
-It is in dire need of updating.
+I am currently in the process to merge my [macoser](https://github.com/21st-centuryman/macoser) repo to this one.